-Being isolated had not made those colonies impervious to Farasi’s raids.
-The raiders had become bolder with every raid.
-In previous raids they had only brought back food, equipment and equines.
-This time they brought back a captive – a woman mascot.
+The men Farasi had ordered executed six years ago had deserved their fate.
+The woman captive they held now did not.
+Farasi's last raid had been on the colony of Lochfowk.
+Donte knew little about that colony except they had remained isolated after the departure of The Parliament.
+Being isolated had not made them impervious to Farasi’s raids.
+In the last year, the raid had resumed.
+Before, they had had only brought back food, equipment and equines.
+This time they had brought back a captive – a woman mascot.
 They had raped her repeatedly last night and brought her out for a public execution this morning, as though she were a criminal.
 Farasi had finally gone over the edge of insanity, into full tyranny.

 It had not been Donte’s intent to free the Nyumbani colonists by assassinating their King.
 As a captive mascot, he had stood by and watched for six years, silently praying for a revolution.
 There was no telling how much longer he would have refused to become involved if Farasi had not decided to execute the captive.
 Donte had been unsuccessful in convincing Farasi that holding a captive would make other colonies turn on Nyumbani, but he had been successful in preventing her execution…at least for the time being.

 This morning the woman had been kneeling, her hands tied behind her back.
-Her head was turned to the side, resting on the post.
+Her head had been turned to the side, resting on the post.
 Her beautiful red hair had been pulled back from her neck.
 Her eyes were open wide, her face white.
-She was terrified, but she wasn't struggling or begging for her life.
+She had been terrified, but she didn't struggle or beg for her life.
 Hopefully he would be that brave when it was his turn.

-It had all happened so fast and it was so unexpected that at first everyone was stunned.
+It had all happened so fast and it was so unexpected that at first everyone had been stunned.
 They stared at their fallen leader for a few moments.
 Finally, one by one, they all looked at Donte.
 He didn't try to run.
 Perhaps that fact delayed their reaction further.
-Finally the senior council member stepped forward and grasped Donte's arm.
+Finally, Kafil grasped Donte's arm.
 His grip was surprisingly gentle.

 "Come," Kafil said.